 All conference presentations

-Daria is a part-time tutor at the Department for Continuing Education, University of Oxford, teaching online short courses in Public Policy Economics and in Inequality and Labour Markets.
+She is also a part-time tutor at the Department for Continuing Education, University of Oxford, teaching online short courses in Public Policy Economics and in Inequality and Labour Markets.

 - Introductory mathematical methods for economics (applied mathematical methods including sequences and series, functions, and constrained and unconstrained optimisation; first-year students in Philosophy, Politics and Economics)